 - Junior High Teachers: Jeremy Duke, Rosie Anderson-Harper and Marth Beth Schillinger

 - High School Teachers: Larry Lile, Connie Ordway and Cortney Bouse.

 High School OWL Schedule

 High School OWL classes will be offered from 12:30 to 3 p.m. each Sunday from Jan.
 6 through March 17, 2019, with a mandatory weekend overnight Friday, March 1 through Saturday, March 2.
-Parents should click the button above to register their children for the classes.
+As of Jan.
+4, the class was full and registration was closed.

 All classes are held at the Unitarian Universalist Church of Columbia.